awsdocs/aws-systems-manager-user-guide/doc_source/automation-action-createstack.md

   ```
   AWS::service_name::resource_logical_ID
   ```
 If the list of resource types doesn't include a resource that you're creating, the stack creation fails\.
-By default, AWS CloudFormation grants permissions to all resource types\.
-IAM uses this parameter for AWS CloudFormation\-specific condition keys in IAM policies\.
+By default, CloudFormation grants permissions to all resource types\.
+IAM uses this parameter for CloudFormation\-specific condition keys in IAM policies\.
 For more information, see [Controlling Access with AWS Identity and Access Management](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-iam-template.html)\.
 Type: array of Strings
 Length Constraints: Minimum length of 1\.
 Maximum length of 256\.
 Required: No

 RoleARN
-The Amazon Resource Name \(ARN\) of an IAM role that AWS CloudFormation assumes to create the stack\.
-AWS CloudFormation uses the role's credentials to make calls on your behalf\.
-AWS CloudFormation always uses this role for all future operations on the stack\.
-As long as users have permission to operate on the stack, AWS CloudFormation uses this role even if the users don't have permission to pass it\.
+The Amazon Resource Name \(ARN\) of an IAM role that CloudFormation assumes to create the stack\.
+CloudFormation uses the role's credentials to make calls on your behalf\.
+CloudFormation always uses this role for all future operations on the stack\.
+As long as users have permission to operate on the stack, CloudFormation uses this role even if the users don't have permission to pass it\.
 Ensure that the role grants the least amount of privileges\.
-If you don't specify a value, AWS CloudFormation uses the role that was previously associated with the stack\.
-If no role is available, AWS CloudFormation uses a temporary session that is generated from your user credentials\.
+If you don't specify a value, CloudFormation uses the role that was previously associated with the stack\.
+If no role is available, CloudFormation uses a temporary session that is generated from your user credentials\.
 Type: String
 Length Constraints: Minimum length of 20\.
 Maximum length of 2048\.
 Required: No

 StackName
 The name that is associated with the stack\.
-The name must be unique in the region in which you are creating the stack\.
+The name must be unique in the Region in which you are creating the stack\.
 A stack name can contain only alphanumeric characters \(case sensitive\) and hyphens\.
 It must start with an alphabetic character and cannot be longer than 128 characters\.
 Type: String
 Required: Yes